Koozali SME Server

-Koozali SME server (also known as the SME Server, formerly e-smith server and gateway) is a Linux distribution based on Red Hat Enterprise Linux and can act a server-only or server and Gateway.
-Core features include internet services such as HTTP, FTP or email servers and Firewall.
+Koozali SME server (also known as the SME Server, formerly e-smith server and gateway) is a Linux distribution based on Red Hat Enterprise Linux and can act as a server-only or server and gateway.
+Core features include internet services such as HTTP, FTP or email servers and firewall.
 It is also geared towards the deployment of local network utilities like file servers, print servers and anti-virus filters.
 An intuitive web interface allows administrators to monitor, deploy and maintain services.

 The distribution is non-commercial and community based.